 Change the last paragraph in 26.15.2 PPDU format selection as follows: (#3412)

-During an EDCA FTM session, an HE STA should send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU is a VHT PPDU or an HT PPDU containing an FTM frame.
-It shall also send the Ack frame an HE SU PPDU inin the HE SU PPDU formatwhen the soliciting PPDU is containing an FTM frame; see 26.17.2 (HE BSS operation in the 6 GHz band).
+During an EDCA FTM session, an An HE STA should send an Ack frame that is the response to a Fine Timing Measurement frame carried in a VHT PPDU or HT PPDU in the same PPDU format as the PPDU carrying the Fine Timing Measurement FTM frame.
+It shall also send an Ack frame in an HE SU PPDU in response to an FTM frame carried in an HE SU PPDU format; see 26.17.2 (HE BSS operation in the 6 GHz band).

-TGaz Editor: Insert the following text on page 229 starting at line 12 as follows